The History of Olive Oil

 Olive Oil Benefits

-Clinical data shows that the consumption of California olive oil (in moderation) may provide many health benefits.
-California olive oil is a healthy addition to our diet that adds Monounsaturated Fats and Omega-3 fatty acids to help lower bad cholesterol and keep our hearts healthy.
-California olive oil also has Antioxidants to help fight off free radicals that attack our bodies daily.
+Clinical data shows that the consumption of olive oil (in moderation) may provide many health benefits.
+Olive oil is a healthy addition to our diet that adds Monounsaturated Fats and Omega-3 fatty acids to help lower bad cholesterol and keep our hearts healthy.
+Olive oil also has Antioxidants to help fight off free radicals that attack our bodies daily.
 Please read more about olive oil benefits on our Health and Beauty Page!